-Now Is The Time To Say Nothing’ is a 45 min narrative sound and video installation commissioned by the Young Vic, and co-conceptualised by Caroline Williams, May Abdalla, Reem Karssli and myself, working with a group of young Londoners.
+Now Is The Time To Say Nothing’ is a 45 min narrative sound and video installation commissioned by the Young Vic, and co-conceptualised by Caroline Williams, May Abdalla, Reem Karssli, Keir Vine and Young Vic Taking Part.

-Using TV screens, wireless headphones and armchairs, the piece deals with themes of passivity, human connection and proximity in relation to the Syrian conflict.
+Using TV screens, headphones and armchairs the piece deals with themes of passivity, human connection and proximity in relation to the Syrian conflict.

 The piece was shown in at the Young Vic both in 2014 & 2015 and ran as part of the Forest Fringe programme in Edinburgh 2015.